intj-t/intj-t/README.md

 <a href="https://www.investopedia.com/how-to-refinance-a-second-home-7487004">How to Refinance a Second Home</a>

 I'm inheriting a home when my father starts a trust I want to buy a second home.
 And get a jumbo loan and pay it off with a market bond.
-My family had 2 large homes before my mome heart attack in 1986, she lived until 1996.
-I was unaware of Sony Extra Sensory Perception in 2001 and was dianognosed with schizoaffecdtive disorder.
+My family had 2 large homes before my mom heart attack in 1986, she lived until 1996.
+I was unaware of Sony Extra Sensory Perception in 2001 and was dianognosed with schizoaffective disorder.

 <a href="https://bigthink.com/surprising-science/in-1973-an-mit-computer-predicted-the-end-of-civilization-so-far-its-on-target/">In 1973, an MIT computer predicted when civilization will end</a>